 "Oh, no, no, no," Gamora says comfortingly at the same time Peter says "You don't have to."

 "Why'd you stop having birthdays if you didn't have to?
 Why am I the only one who gets a birthday?
 That's not fair.
 Why don't you guys get to have a birthday?
 Why do I have a birthday now, and you guys don't?
 Why do I get a birthday?"
-Elspeth asks, partly out of concern for her parents, and partly because she's afraid her birthday might get taking away.
+Elspeth asks, partly out of concern for her parents, and partly because she's afraid her birthday might get taken away.

 "We all chose to stop having birthdays before we met, dear," Gamora tells her, lovingly tucking the locks of dark hair behind her ear.
-"Before you dad and I, uncle Drax and Rocket, and aunt Mantis all met each other.
+"Before your dad and I, uncle Drax and Rocket, and aunt Mantis all met each other.
 But when you were born, you gave us a reason to celebrate."

 She seems appeased by this answer.